-The first landing spot for Captain James Cook on his voyage of discovery to the Sandwich Islands, Cape Foulweather sits about 500 feet above the Oregon coast on a basalt cliff overlooking whale-rich kelp beds.
-The site is accessed by a winding tangle of roads connected to US 101.
-A small parking lot serves visitors.
+The first North American landing spot for Captain James Cook on his third voyage of discovery in the Pacific, Cape Foulweather sits about 500 feet above the Oregon coast on a basalt cliff overlooking whale-rich kelp beds.

 Captain James Cook stumbled on the site on March 7, 1778.
 His journal entry from the day reads: “The land appeared to be of moderate height, diversified with hill and Valley and almost everywhere covered with wood.
 There was nothing remarkable about it except one hill....
 At the northern extreme the land formed a point which I called Cape Foulweather from the very bad weather we soon after met with.”

 Cape Foulweather can be found near the Devil’s Cauldron (the name of the nearby bay) and the Yaquina Head Lighthouse.
 The site, which is a popular tourist destination because of the beautiful scenery, consists of an open overlook and a small gift shop near the coast.
 When the weather turns bad—and it often does—visitors can take cover in the gift shop, which has cliff-side panoramic windows overlooking the water and kelp beds.